 This is Tommy, our son.
-He is eight years old, and a few years ago, he was diagnosed with a rare genetic disorder: mucolipidosis type IV (or ML4 for short).
+He is nine years old, and a few years ago, he was diagnosed with a rare genetic disorder: mucolipidosis type IV (or ML4 for short).

 ML4 is a degenerative lysosomal storage disease, which affects every single aspect of a child's development, psychological and motor.
 It is extremely rare (only a few hundred cases worldwide, while Tommy is only the third case in France, where we live) and our understanding of its effects, both short and long term, are limited.